Juvenile rheumatoid arthritis

 Juvenile chronic polyarthritis; JRA; Still's disease; Juvenile idiopathic arthritis

 The cause of JRA is not known.
 It is thought to be an autoimmune illness.
-This means the body's immune system mistakenly attacks and destroys healthy body tissue.
+This means the body attacks and destroys healthy body tissue by mistake.

-JRA usually occurs before age 16.
+JRA most often develops before age 16.
 Symptoms may start as early as 6 months old.